EmmanuelNiyonshuti/sage/README.md

 docker compose up
 ```

-it will start all services including the database (PostgreSQL with PostGIS), API server. you will have to start the dashboard if you want because its optional service by running ```docker compose up dashboard```.
+It will start all services including the database (PostgreSQL with PostGIS) and the API server.
+You can start the optional dashboard with `docker compose up dashboard`.

 ### Option B: Using uv